ice1000/resume/main.typ

         tr: risingwave-date,
         bl: [_Streaming Database_, Developer Intern],
       )[
-      #noSimple[- Proposed an overhaul of the query plan AST design, which better facilitates the enum feature implemented in the Rust programming language.]
+      #noSimple[- Proposed an overhaul of the query plan AST design, which better facilitates the enum feature implemented in the Rust language.]
       - Implemented a pretty printing framework for trees with line fitting and Unicode art.
 Integrated into SQL explain.
       ],
       zh: cventry(